ukatech/ghost_terminal/docs/README_EN.md

     - `X-SSTP-PassThru-Result`
       Display the content and go to the next command to fetch
     - `X-SSTP-PassThru-Type` (optional)
-      Additional information: value type
+      Additional info: value type
   - Possible return value 2
     - `X-SSTP-PassThru-Special`
       Show content and go to the next command fetch
-      This return value will be simply escaped:
+      This return value will simply escape:
       - `\n` will be converted to a newline
       - `\t` will be converted to tabs
       - `\\` will be converted to `\`